Hesham-Hesham/Stopwatch-Embedded-System-ATmega32/README.md

 ---

-This project is was made during the Full Embedded Systems Diploma under supervision of Engineer Mohamed Tarek.
+This project's unlayered version was made during the Full Embedded Systems Diploma under the supervision of Engineer Mohamed Tarek.

 ---